TheRealAnonymous008/quartz/content/details/computer science/machine learning/reinforcement learning/Dynamic Programming for Reinforcement Learning.md

 		* **Improvement** consists of giving an improved policy given the value function.
 	* We evaluate each action taken on each state using the Q-Function.
 We then form a new policy by considering all states and *greedily* taking the actions that do well on each state.
 		* In case of a tie, we need only ensure that all the suboptimal policies are given $0$ probability.
 That is, the new policy $\pi'$ is evaluated on state $s$ as $$\begin{split}\pi(s) &=\underset{a}{\text{argmax}}\ q_\pi(s,a) \\&= \underset{a}{\text{argmax}} \sum_{s',r} p(s',r\mid s,a) \left[r  + \gamma v_\pi (s')\right]\end{split}$$
-	* *This method of policy iteration is guaranteed to monotonically converge to the global optimum* (for a proof of why see [[$Reinforcement Learning - An Introduction by Sutton and Barto|Sutton and Barton Ch.
+	* *This method of policy iteration is guaranteed to monotonically converge to the global optimum* (for a proof of why see [[Reinforcement Learning - An Introduction by Sutton and Barto|Sutton and Barton Ch.
 4.2]]).
 	* *This process is guaranteed to stop assuming a finite MDP*.
 This is because the value of the policy always monotonically increases, and there are only finitely many policies.

 ### Value Iteration